 Access management on Storj DCS requires coordination of two parallel constructs:

 Authorization - a determination of whether a particular request to perform an action on a resource is valid.
-Authorization management is implemented using hierarchically derived Authorization Tokens based on macaroons.
+Authorization management is implemented using hierarchically deterministic API Keys based on macaroons.

-Encryption - Data and metadata stored on Storj DCS is encrypted using hierarchically derived Encryption Keys.
+Encryption - Data and metadata stored on Storj DCS are encrypted using hierarchically deterministic Encryption Keys.
 Objects are encrypted with a randomized encryption key that is salted with a predetermined salt.
-Paths and randomized encryption keys are encrypted with a passphrase using AES 256 CTR or Secretbox.
+Paths and randomized encryption keys are encrypted with a passphrase using AES 256 GCM or Secretbox.

 Both of these constructs work together to provide an access management framework that is secure and private, as well as extremely flexible for application developers.

-To make the implementation of these constructs as easy as possible for developers to use, the Storj DCS developer tools abstracts the complexity of encoding objects for access management and encryption/decryption.
+To make the implementation of these constructs as easy as possible for developers to use, the Storj DCS developer tools abstract the complexity of encoding objects for access management and encryption/decryption.

-Storj DCS uses hierarchically derived Access Grants as an access management layer for objects.
-An Access Grant is a security envelope that contains a satellite address, a restricted authorization token, and a restricted path-based encryption key—everything an application needs to locate an object on the network, access that object, and decrypt it.
-The key benefit of this approach is that these Access Grants and any associated restrictions, can be entirely managed client-side, without a central Access Control List or other server-side mechanism involved in the access management process.
+Storj DCS uses hierarchically deterministic Access Grants as an access management layer for objects.
+An Access Grant is a security envelope that contains a satellite address, a restricted API Key, and a restricted path-based encryption key—everything an application needs to locate an object on the network, access that object, and decrypt it.
+The key benefit of this approach is that these Access Grants and any associated restrictions can be entirely managed client-side, without a central Access Control List or other server-side mechanism involved in the access management process.
 We call this delegated authorization.

 Read more about Access Grants.